- Due Diligence

 - Calculate everything before you commit

 The current market is actually better for creative deals than the crazy bidding wars of recent years.
 Sellers are more flexible.
 Properties sit longer.
 You have time for proper due diligence.
+And one of the biggest advantages is access to inventory β discover why off-market US properties beat MLS every time.

-Don’t make Glenn’s mistake of buying turnkey properties at market value with cash.
+Donβt make Glennβs mistake of buying turnkey properties at market value with cash.
 Create value.
-Use other people’s money.
+Use other peopleβs money.
 Protect yourself with proper structures.

 Frequently Asked Questions